Redesigning Capichi’s app

 I have worked remotely on this project, the company being based in Vietnam and myself being in France.
 The interviews and meetings were all held online with people in Vietnam.
 English language was mainly used.

-During the sessions, we recorded the interactions and took detailed notes, which were reviewed in the days following each session.
+During these sessions, we recorded interactions and took detailed notes, which were analyzed after each session.

 Techniques used